Jamie Mullarkey

-Jamie Mullarkey (born 17 August 1994) is an Australian mixed martial artist who competes in the Lightweight division of the Ultimate Fighting Championship.
+Jamie Mullarkey (born 17 August 1994) is an Australian mixed martial artist who competed in the Lightweight division of the Ultimate Fighting Championship.

 Background

 Mullarkey grew up in Central Coast area, attending Erina High School.
 He began training mixed martial arts at the age of 14 during rugby off-seasons to keep in shape.

 Mixed martial arts career

 Early career

 Starting his professional career in 2013, Mullarkey compiled a 12–2 record on the regional Australian scene, winning the UFN Lightweight Championship, Super Fight MMA Lightweight Championship, and BRACE Featherweight Championship in the process.
 He also fought future UFC Featherweight Champion Alexander Volkanovski for the Australian Fighting Championship Featherweight title, losing the bout in the first round via KO.